 9 Signs of a Delta Infection, Says CDC

 The new variant of COVID-19 is different from previous versions.
 It's "more dangerous than other variants of the virus," says the CDC.
 "The Delta variant is highly contagious, more than 2x as contagious as previous variants," not to mention, "some data suggest the Delta variant might cause more severe illness than previous variants in unvaccinated people."
 How do you know you have it?
-Read on for 9 symptoms, get vaccinated if you haven't been yet, and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.
+Read on for 9 symptoms, get vaccinated if you haven't been yet—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had COVID.

 You May Have Bad Cold-Like Symptoms